ckaestne/seai/README.md

 * **How do we scale production ML systems?** How do we design a system to process huge amounts of training data, telemetry data, and user requests?
 Should we use stream processing, batch processing, lambda architecture, or data lakes?
 * **How to we test and debug production ML systems?** How can we *evaluate* the quality of a model’s predictions in production?
 How can we *test* the entire AI-enabled system, not just the model?
 What lessons can we learn from *software testing*, *automated test case generation*, *simulation*, and *continuous integration* for testing for production machine learning?
 * **Which qualities matter beyond a model’s prediction accuracy?** How can we identify and measure important quality requirements, including *learning and inference latency, operating cost, scalability, explainablity, fairness, privacy, robustness*, and *safety*?
 Does the application need to be able to *operate offline* and how often do we need to update the models?
 How do we identify what’s important in a AI-enabled product in a production setting for a business?
 How do we resolve *conflicts* and *tradeoffs*?
+* **What does it take to build responsible products?** How to think about fairness of a production system at the model and system level?
+How to mitigate safety and security concerns?
+How can we communicate the reasons of an automated decision or explain uncertainty to users?
 * **How do we build effective interdisciplinary teams?** How can we bring data scientists, software engineers, UI designers, managers, domain experts, big data specialists, operators, legal council, and other roles together and develop a *shared understanding* and *team culture*?

 Examples of ML-driven products we discuss include automated audio transcription; distributed detection of missing children on webcams and instant translation in augmented reality; cancer detection, fall detection, COVID diagnosis, and other smart medical and health services; automated slide layout in Powerpoint; semi-automated college admissions; inventory management; smart playlists and movie recommendations; ad fraud detection; delivery robots and smart driving features; and many others.